nrfconnect/sdk-nrf/doc/nrf/ug_nrf91.rst

 The firmware for the modem is available as a precompiled binary.
 You can download the firmware from the `nRF9160 product website (compatible downloads)`_.
-The zip file contains both the full firmware and patches to upgrade from one version to another.
+The zip file contains both the full firmware and delta patches to upgrade from one version to another.
+A delta patch can only upgrade the modem firmware from one specific version to another version (e.g. 1.2.1 to 1.2.2).
+If you are going to do a Major update (e.g 1.2.x to 1.3.x) you need an external flash of minimum 4MB.

-Different versions of the LTE modem firmware are available, and these versions are certified for the mobile network operators who have their own certification programs.
+Different versions of the LTE modem firmware are available, and these versions are certified for the mobile network operators which have their own certification programs.
 See the `Mobile network operator certifications`_ for more information.

 .. note::

-   Most operators do not require other certifications than GCF or PTCRB.
+   Most operators do not require certifications other than GCF or PTCRB.
    For the current status of GCF and PTCRB certifications, see `nRF9160 certifications`_.

 There are two ways to update the modem firmware: